Bobby-creator-2/Mines-Remake-No-Money/README.md

 # Mines — By Dinononosaur 🦕

 A fun and interactive Mines-style game inspired by online betting game- Stake.
 Click tiles to find safe spots and avoid mines.
 Cash out before hitting a mine to secure your profit!

-DISClAIMER: By using this script you agree to the terms of services.
+**DISClAIMER:** By using this script you agree to the End User License Agreement (EULA) / Terms of Use

 ---